Calvin Johnson: Retirement

-Despite spending his entire 9 year career with the Lions, Johnson does not partake in any events or attend games being played by his former team.
-He has stated this is because the Lions forced him to repay $1.6 million of his signing bonus for retiring early and not playing out his contract.
-The Lions offered to pay Johnson $500,000 a year for three years to show up and speak at team events and donate an additional $100,000 to a charity of his choice, but he did not accept the offer, stating "they need to figure out a way to do it and not have me work for it.
+Despite spending his entire nine-year career with the Lions, Johnson did not partake in any events or attend games being played by his former team, until 2023.
+He has stated this was because the Lions forced him to repay $1.6 million of his signing bonus for retiring early and not playing out his contract.
+The Lions offered to pay Johnson $500,000 a year for three years to show up and speak at team events and donate an additional $100,000 to a charity of his choice, but he did not accept the offer, stating, "they need to figure out a way to do it and not have me work for it.
 Because I already did the work for it".
 He has said on multiple occasions that things between him and his former team will never be made right until then and has gone on to say that ownership views the team's players as "pawns".
+More recently, Johnson's stance has softened as he attended several Detroit Lions team practices during the 2023 season and the September 17, 2023, home game against the Seattle Seahawks.
+Johnson was seen supporting the Lions at Ford Field as they secured their first playoff win since 1992 where they beat the Los Angeles Rams 24–23.